IP Services Overview

 The iSCSI feature allows an IP host to access Fibre Channel storage.
 This feature enables routing iSCSI requests and responses between iSCSI hosts in an IP network and Fibre Channel storage devices in the Fibre Channel SAN.
 The Fibre Channel Storage devices are accessible from any Fibre Channel interface of the Cisco MDS 9000 Family switch.

 The IP Services Modules allow you to extend storage networks using the Ethernet infrastructure.
 The Cisco MDS 9000 Family switches route IP traffic between Ethernet and Fibre Channel interfaces.
-The IP static routing feature is used to route the traffic between VSANs.This chapter also describes the procedure to configure IP Route using DCNM for SAN And Device Manager.
+The IP static routing feature is used to route the traffic between VSANs.This chapter also describes the procedure to configure IP Route using Fabric Manager And Device Manager.
 From NX-OS release 4.2(1) and later, CPP interfaces are also available for selection while creating a new IP route.

 The IP Storage (IPS) Service module allows you to use the open-standard FCIP protocol to enable interconnection of SAN islands over extended distances.
 The IPS module and the MPS-14/2 module allow you to use FCIP and iSCSI features.
 Both modules integrate seamlessly into the Cisco MDS 9000 Family, and support the full range of features that are available on other switching modules, including VSANs, security, and traffic management.